Dan Ariely: Professional ventures and affiliations

 Early in his career, Ariely co-founded the behavioral economics consulting firm BEworks, which was acquired by Kyu in 2017.

 In 2012, aspiring to develop a time management app that helps people "use time better" and avoid procrastination, Ariely co-founded Timeful with Yoav Shoham and Jacob Bank.
 The app was acquired by Google in 2015.

 In 2013, Ariely and Kristen Berman co-founded Irrational Labs, a consulting firm aimed at applying behavioral economics to consumer behavior and decision-making.

 In 2014, Ariely co-founded the kitchen appliance company Genie with Ayelet Carasso-Stenberg and Doron Marco.
 Genie manufactures a food "replicator" that cooks freeze-dried meals in cartridges.

 In 2015, Ariely invested in Qapital, a personal finance app, and was appointed as its chief behavioral economist.
-He was later named chairman of the board.
+He was later named chair of the board.

+In 2015, Ariely gave a talk at Google about dating and relationships, discussing what women want from men, including how women's attraction to men varies depending where they are in their menstrual cycle.
+This was one of many talks Ariely collaborated with Google on over several years, including, for example, a talk about how people rationalize cheating.

 In 2016, he took on the position of chief behavioral officer at Lemonade, an insurance company that integrates aspects of behavioral economics into its insurance model.

 Ariely's entrepreneurial ventures also include founding Shapa in 2017, a company focused on health monitoring and behavior change.
+After founding Shapa, Ariely also co-founded the hedge fund Irrational Capital and its associated Clear Motivation Index.
+For the company, Ariely developed an index measuring human capital based on factors such as motivation and benefits, and created several ETFs based on human capital factor, including the funds listed as HAPI and HAPS.